AEW Dynamite preview: Steel cage match, AEW Tag Title match, battle royal, and more - Pro Wrestling Dot Net

 -Tag Team battle royal for a shot at the AEW Tag Titles at AEW Revolution.

 Powell’s POV:.
 The storyline is that Cobb is a bounty hunter that Chris Jericho brought in to take out Moxley.
+He is reportedly not under a full-time contract with the company.
 AEW Dynamite will be held in Atlanta, Georgia at State Farm Arena.
 Join Jake Barnett for his weekly live review as the show airs on TNT at 7CT/8ET.
 Dot Net Members hear my same night audio review each week.

 Be the first to comment